 Make sure that you drink plenty of fluid and stay well rested.
 You want your urine to be pale or clear.
+You should avoid swimming or bathing if you have a UTI due to the bacteria present.
 You should also avoid having sex if you’ve got a UTI.
 Intercourse could have been the cause so it’s best to wait until you’ve recovered.

 How to prevent a UTI

 Although most women will experience a UTI at one point or another, there are ways you can prevent them from returning and becoming a regular annoyance.
 Most importantly, ensure that your area is kept clean and dry, it may be worth changing some habits, for example, choose to shower instead of a bath, you should also wash the area and skin around it after sex.

 Ensuring that you’re always hydrated will help avoid a UTI, as not drinking enough water could increase the risk of one due to highly concentrated urine irritating the area.